 Craft Market (Les Artisanales du Vieux-Port), also sometimes called the Cruise Passengers' Market (Marché des Croisiéristes).
-In summer, a craft market offers Marseille soap, santons (traditional Christmas crib figures), provençal honey, olive wood artefacts,indiennes fabrics and more on the quai du Port between the La Samaritaine brasserie and the Town Hall.
-Sundays 9am-5pm.
-Crafts are also on sale at the same location in the evenings from 3-11.30pm (dates vary depending on the time of year).
+In summer, a craft market offers Marseille soap, santons (traditional Christmas crib figures), provençal honey, olive wood artefacts,indiennes fabrics and more in the Old Port area (the location can vary depending on the day of the week.

 Santons Market (Foire aux Santons) This Christmas market has a grand historic tradition: Marseille's first santons fair was held in 1803.

 Today stalls selling santons, or clay crib figurines, line the Canebière and the place Charles de Gaulle each year starting in late November, when the fair opens ceremoniously to the sound of the tambourin (which is, incidentally, not a tambourine, but a long drum).